ZhuoyunZhong/ros_falcon_interface/README.md

    z: 0.15"
    ```

-   A PD controller is implemented and tuned in order to let falcon to reach the desired goal.
+   A PID controller is implemented and tuned in order to let falcon to reach the desired goal.
 The haptic mode will be set to position keeping mode.
 The approximate valid range for 3 axes are -0.06<x<0.06, -0.06<y<0.06 and 0.075<z<0.175.